 -The Using Information Web Resources page also has several online reading sites for younger students and information sources for our older students

-–Quizlet is a huge collection of flashcards, quizzes and other searchable resources to share with your students.
+–Quizlet is a vast collection of flashcards, quizzes, and other searchable resources to share with your students.
 You can also create your own.

 Inquiry:

-The databases can be accessed at our Library Web page.
-Notice the direct link to the databases but there is also a listing by grade level further down the page.
+Access the databases on our Library Web page.
+Notice the direct link to the databases, but there is also a listing by grade level further down the page.
 See the attached database and tool password listing.
-Finding or creating your own WebQuest is a terrific way to support inquiry, collaboration and learning product creation.
+Finding or creating your WebQuest is a terrific way to support inquiry, collaboration, and learning product creation.

 Creation and Collaboration: